Asaafa Ghana with schoolchildren

 Even if you don’t have a degree of any sort, the One Love Foundation is looking for anyone who is willing to help!

 Each volunteer can choose what they want to do to help.
 Brandon explained that they have no parameters for volunteers, as they aim to encourage those who want to help in Africa but can’t dedicate more than two weeks holiday, who want to stay in a clean friendly environment, who want to see results from their experience and leave with not only a smile on their face but also on the faces of the people they help.

 Brandon and Stefny make the decision to volunteer an easy one.
 The typical day for a volunteer is waking up in their beachfront bungalow.

-Start time is 9 am and you finish at about 1 pm.
-After this time they can enjoy the beach, play pool, surf, swim or just relax with a book from the on-site library; a true vacation with a purpose.
+The start time is 9 am and you finish at about 1 pm.
+After this time they can enjoy the beach, play pool, surf, swim, or just relax with a book from the on-site library; a true vacation with a purpose.

 Reducing the Footprint

 On top of the ideal itinerary, they also run their facilities so that they leave the smallest footprint possible.
 All the power is supplied solely by solar power and all the waste from the toilets is composted and used in the garden.